NFL Betting Odds

 There is a myth that sportsbooks want equal action on both sides.
 This is false as they operate based on the law of large numbers.
 Sportsbooks take tens of thousands of bets each day and they have large bankrolls.
 They are willing to occasionally lose since they have an edge in every market based on the house advantage that is built into their betting markets.

-Lines are moved based on sharp action, not on money bet.
+NFL betting lines are moved based on sharp action, not on money bet.

-Finding the Best NFL Odds
+Finding the Best NFL Betting Lines

 When looking for the best NFL odds, there are a few things you need to look for depending on the bet type.
 I will go over each below.